harshdvaid24/MDB/README.md

 I mainly use Reactotron for reading API calls, asyncstorage operations, redux actions etc. It organizes everything in a neat way.
 It also has a killer image overlay feature, which allows you to get the UI design pixel prefect.

-Flipper could be used for lower level debugging, such as viewing your database or React component tree.
-There is also a Flipper plugin for using Reactotron within it, so you only need to start one application.

-> Flipper -> Manage Plugins -> Install Plugins -> flipper-plugin-reactotron

-### Sentry

-Benefitial in debugging issues that occur only in release builds.
-You can view error stack traces for unhandled exceptions.
-You can also choose to log specific errors in some catch blocks to study how often they occur in production.

-In this template, there is a custom Redux [middleware](https://github.com/osamaq/react-native-template/blob/master/template/src/redux/middleware/sentryMiddleware.ts) that adds Redux actions as breadcrumbs to Sentry reports for even easier debugging.

-This is similar to [redux-sentry-middleware](https://github.com/vidit-sh/redux-sentry-middleware) but I've yet to test that one.

-### react-native-bootsplash

-Works great for controlling your splash screen.

 ### react-native-svg